 The fact that people talked around me and over me, but never to me, left me with no voice.
 I ended up as a young adult being too silent or way too much.
 I had no balance and certainly no filter.
 Additionally, the tape that ran in my head for years and years was “I am not smart”, “I am ugly”, therefore I must “be good” at all cost, and compete to be affirmed, accepted and loved.
 I became pretty good at doing all that too.

 Wounds solidified with brick and mortar when your spouse tells you in the midst of doing dishes, “You’re crazy!
 Are you nuts!
 There is no way I will ever let you stay at home and have a baby.
 You make way too much money”.
 The lie that takes root is “you are your money, your paycheck, your bonus, what you earn, and all you do, and without it, he won’t love you.
-You alone are not enough” And then, He leaves you for another after he blows all the money you diligently worked so hard to earn and leaves you the mess to clean up for almost twelve years.
-So maybe that lie has truth.
+You alone are not enough” And then, He leaves you for another after he blows all the money you diligently worked so hard to earn, and save then leaves you with a mess to clean up that takes twelve years to clean up.
+So maybe that lie has truth because it certainly has teeth.
 It’s this lie that haunts you, but you never speak it out loud until the day comes when you realize you can no longer hide and that lie will only lose its grip in the light.

 So you are convinced your value is in what you do, how you preform, and how much you make because how else could he or anyone else possibly love just you.
 Love you alone without bringing anything else to the table, including God.
 As if God needs me.
 And it’s this lie that haunts and paralyzes you.
 It keeps you hidden with the biggest fig leaf of all when God starts calling your name.